emden101/Tech_Website/README.md

 #You can comment off the engine.js script to disable the SPA functionality.
 #Download all the files and organize the pictures into a folder called images;

-#the pages should also placed in a folder called Pages
+#the pages should also be placed in a folder called Pages

 Happy SKENTING!!!!